 All else equal, Company C is worth more than Company A because it doesn’t require the same effort as Company A to maintain new ARR growth over time.

 The Compounding Effects of Net ARR Retention

 Let’s take an even closer look at Company C to see how the business can be improved.
 In the model below, Company C has $5M of revenue at the beginning of Year 1 and $26.9M after Year 5.
 The company is growing at 40%, gross churn is 20%, expansion is 20%, and net retention is 100%.
 This is the baseline case:

 Because the sales team has not changed its strategy and continues to drive 40% growth, ARR growth increases to 50%.
 As a result, and similar to compounding interest, the company drives $11.1M more in ARR over a five-year period.

-If we are to assume a constant ARR multiple of 7x is applied to both the baseline case and improved retention scenario for the company C, the improved retention scenario has generated $78 million of additional value (EV) over a five year period!
+If we are to assume a constant ARR multiple of 7x is applied to both the baseline case and improved retention scenario for Company C, the improved retention scenario has generated $78 million of additional value (EV) over a five year period!

-One of our favorite quotes from an SEG client is: “Having net retention over 100% is like earning compound interest on your customer base every year.”
-And that is exactly right.
+“Having net retention over 100% is like earning compound interest on your customer base every year.”

 For most SEG clients serving mid-market to enterprise customers, we see net ARR retention at or above 100%.
 Don’t hesitate to reach out if you’d like to discuss how retention can impact the valuation for your SaaS company.